-While some locales may ban you from sharing your past salary, this doesn’t mean you can’t disclose what another company has offered you.
+While some locales ban employers from asking about your past salary, this doesn’t mean you can’t disclose what another company has offered you.

 While it’s common for people to stop the job search when they’ve been on a few promising interviews and believe they’re on a path to being hired, Cohen recommends that you keep your search going.
 “You should aim to approach the job search with parallel opportunities.”

-“Aside from your salary, find out what benefits the job offers,” Crawford advised.
-“This could be vacation time, health insurance, daycare, or education.
+“Aside from your salary, find out what benefits the job offers,” Crawford said.
+“This could be vacation time, health insurance, daycare or education.
 You may find that it’s worth it to accept a lower salary amount if you also will get additional benefits.”

 |Starting Salary of $40,000||Starting Salary of $45,000|